aquamorta/kkengraver/README.md

 ### Depth and power

 With the two parameters depth (-D) and power (-P) you can adjust the final look of the engraving.
-When increasing the depth parameter the laser move more slowly and stays longer at the same point.
+When increasing the depth parameter the laser moves more slowly and stays longer at the same point.
-This results in removing more material an a deeper engraving.
+This results in removing more material and a deeper engraving.
 Lowering the power results in a weaker laser beam.
 I assume the laser is controlled through PWM and so the on-time during a cycle is probably decreased.